 Our children were 8, 6, and 4 at the time of our visit and we found this to be an easy museum to visit with kids.
 Things that aren’t meant to be touched are behind glass.
 Interactive displays are sprinkled throughout the museum to keep young ones paying attention.
 Our youngest, age 4, even found things that kept her engaged.

 Before visiting, I’d talk to kids about space and get them excited about learning more.
 The video documentary does share about the death of 3 astronauts prior to the Apollo 11 mission.
-Extra sensitive might find this to be anxiety- producing.
+Extra sensitive children may find this to be anxiety-producing.

 There is a ramp in and out of the theatre so you could use a stroller.